DOD’s first dual-patient ECMO C-17 transport

 |0

-This work, DOD’s first dual-patient ECMO C-17 transport [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DOD’s first dual-patient ECMO C-17 transport, by SrA Melody Bordeaux, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT